-- The global rise in R&D activity is uneven and could lead to partnerships which are driven by geographical location.
+- The global rise in R&D activity is uneven and could lead to partnerships that are driven by geographical location.
 There are distinct signs that southern hemisphere-led programmes and research management are creating new kinds of alliances.
 These are among companies from diverse parts of the world.
 Additionally, resources for R&D are tending towards joint or consortium-led funding, especially between academic institutes and industry.

 In the UK, large corporations represent less than 10% of all R&D tax credit claimants.
 But they consume just under half the money awarded by the government.
 This is natural in many ways – these corporations have a larger cost base than SMEs.
 Nevertheless, it underlines the importance of ensuring that all businesses eligible to make a claim do so.
 Most importantly, they need to receive the credits due to them.

-Operational Drivers for R&D Funding
+Operational drivers for R&D funding